pivotal-cf/pcf-release-notes/README.md

 someone should review the results to verify the content and formatting.
 After verification, someone must manually trigger publishing to a production site.

-Contact the PCF Documentation team to publish your release notes to a production site, either through Slack (#pcf-docs in the Pivotal organization) or by email (cf-docs@pivotal.io).
+Contact the Pivotal Platform Documentation team to publish your release notes to a production site, either through Slack (#pcf-docs in the Pivotal organization) or by email (cf-docs@pivotal.io).

 If you have access permission to the `cf-release-notes` Concourse pipeline, you can publish your release notes to a production site without contacting the Pivotal Platform Documentation team.
 In general, we only recommend this for small changes.